putthidaSR/AlexPi-Smart-Weather-Station/README.md

 ### Expose a local web server to the internet:

-We use ngrok to expose a web server running on our Raspberry Pi to be publicly accessbile on the Internet so that it can communicate with Alexa Skill Kit Service.
+ngrok is used to expose a web server running on your Raspberry Pi to be publicly accessbile on the Internet so that it can communicate with Alexa Skill Kit Service.

 - Create a free ngrok account: dashboard.ngrok.com/signup
 - Copy the authentication token found in your ngrok dashboard